Frequently Asked Questions

 I've heard that The Cooper Union offers free education.
 Are your classes free?

-Do I need books or supplies for your classes?
+Do I need supplies or books for your classes?

 You may need additional books or supplies for some classes.
 Please refer to a specific class description for more details.
-Students are responsible for purchasing their own class books and supplies.
+Students are responsible for purchasing their own class books and supplies, unless otherwise mentioned in the course descriptions.

 What should I do if I have to miss a class?